dexie/dexie-website/docs/Collection/Collection.primaryKeys().md

 Selects primary keys of all items in the collection.

-Given callback / returned Promise, will recieve an array containing all primary keys of the index being indexed in the collection.
+Given callback / returned Promise, will receive an array containing all primary keys of the index being indexed in the collection.

 If callback is omitted and operation succeeds, returned Promise will resolve with the result of the operation, calling any [Promise.then()](/docs/Promise/Promise.then()) callback.